 Atmosphere

 At Parkdale Montessori School, the children engage in learning activities in an atmosphere of freedom, joy, cooperation, and respect.
-Our Montessori classrooms are especially designed to meet the needs and interests of children from 18 months to 6 years of age.
+Our Montessori classrooms are specially designed to meet the needs and developmental stages of children from 18 months to 6 years of age.

 Classroom Environment